sgqrpromax/SGQR-Pro-Max/README.md

 New stablecoin created: SGDk (k for constant)

 ## Layout of repo
-1. Front end
+1. frontend
-1. Smart contract backend
+1. backend (to be deprecated)

 ## Front end
-Insert front end stuff here.
+*Insert front end stuff here.*

 ## Smart contract backend overview
 The smart contract backend contains 2 portions, one for the XRP EVM Side chain, and another one for the XRPL Main chain.
 They're described in details below.

-The smart contracts are developed with [ape](https://docs.apeworx.io/ape/stable/userguides/quickstart.html).
+The smart contracts are developed with [foundry](https://github.com/foundry-rs/foundry).

-More details are found in the backend README.md.

 ### XRPL Main Chain
 The XRPL main chain will be used to swap stablecoins for SGDk.
 The SGDk will then be bridged to the EVM side chain.
 The reason for using the main chain for holding and swapping for SGDk is explained as follows.

 #### Security